Injured Workers

 Continuity of care

 We sometimes receive complaints from injured workers in specific industries about changing providers.
 Take the Concentra Urgent Care clinics for example.
 In the construction industry, it is common for a construction manager to take a fellow worker immediately after an injury to a Concentra location.
 We know that Concentra personnel serve as Attending Providers in workers’ compensation claims.
-However, we received reports when workers revisit the clinic, they see a different provider every time.
+However, we received reports that when workers revisit the clinic, they see a different provider every time.
 While we are certainly thankful to Concentra and its providers for willing to serve injured workers, this seems counter-productive considering the role of the Attending Provider.
 After all, the Attending Provider is supposed to orchestrate treatment through the life of the LNI claim.

-If we use our bottom-up approach and look at the system as a whole, starting with medical claim records– what does the continuity of care look like for injured workers?
+1. If we use our bottom-up approach and look at the system as a whole, starting with medical claim records– what does the continuity of care look like for injured workers?
 How does it correlate with the length of treatment until workers reach Maximum Medical Improvement (MMI)?
 Or until actual recovery?
 In claims where continuity is lacking- what does treatment look like after workers reach MMI?

 Returning injured workers back to work

-We can all agree that when injured workers are capable of working, then returning them to work is the most optimal outcome of workers’ compensation claims.
+We can all agree that when injured workers are capable of working, then returning them to work is the best outcome of workers’ compensation claims.
 However, concerns have been raised that within the LNI setting, simply a finding on paper that the worker is capable of working is sufficient to log that as the actual outcome.
 We are concerned there may be gaps in the data being collected that prevent us from being able to ascertain whether workers are actually able to return to work successfully.
 The key questions here seem to be: Are injured workers being released to return to work when they are medically ready to work successfully?
 Is it possible to measure instances of actual/successful return to work?

-Plenty of studies have shown that prolonged time-loss compensation (i.e., being off work for a long amount of time) directly correlates with long term disability.
 Because of this, LNI spends significant time and money to shorten time off work and minimize the time-loss benefits they pay out on claims.
 However, many times it feels that LNI is trying to “cut corners” and return injured workers to work before they are actually ready to be successful returning to work.

 In this context, our research is going to focus on the following: